Team-310/Team-310.github.io/Selected_Design.md

 * The essential components are all concealed within the pot which provides waterproofing and keeps the main components accessible while maintaining being hidden.
 Both the ESP-32 and Microcontrollers will be attached to the PCB with the wires being hidden in the stems connecting to the other components' PCB.

 ## **Design Aesthetic**
 * The overall design mimics a potted plant, this can blend into any home or environment while serving a technical purpose.
-The spinning flower head is a unique feature that engages users and provides a non intrusive way to indicate our product is working correctly.
+The spinning flower head is a unique feature that engages users and provides a non-intrusive way to indicate our product is working correctly.
 All of these aspects were ranked the highest in our user needs.

+## **Selected Design Summary**
+After discussing the user needs and benchmarking.
+Our team weighed the pros and cons of each of the three initial designs we developed.
+We then came to the conclusion that the Flora Forecast was the design we wanted to move forward with.
+This design contains all of the necessary features a temperature sensor, pressure and humidity sensor, and a motor.
+In addition, the team liked the appearance of the Flora Forecast the most therefore we believe it to be the best.
+Flora Forecast contains the perfect balance of appearance, safety, functionality, and usability.